niutyut/LdaGibbs/README.md

 ## Use

-You can see a full demo in the file *reuters_analysis.R*.
+You can see full demos in demoReuters.R, demoCora.R, and demoPatents.R.

 ## References